-As with a lot of lower airspace in the UK, the complexity within the Scottish TMA sectors is exemplified by the need for the use of tactical vectoring by controllers.
+As with most of the lower airspace in the UK, the complexity within the Scottish TMA sectors is derived from the need for tactical vectoring by controllers.
 The major routes into/out of the TMA are the POL-ABEVI route for northbound traffic, and the DCS-BARTN route for southbound traffic.
 Traffic on each routing is deemed separated from the other.